rossrobino/rossrobino/README.md

 # Hello everyone,

-I work as a Business Innovation Analyst at PepsiCo, in my spare time I work on some some open-source web development projects.
+I work as a Business Innovation Analyst at PepsiCo, in my spare time I work on some open-source web development projects.
 Some of my hobbies are skiing, running, and playing guitar.

 Check out my [blog](https://blog.robino.dev) to see my latest articles on web technologies and more.